kaanguru/bandhorses.com/content/wagmi/social-responsibility.md

 ### Why we need you?

 Your support will increase our commitment to a long-term holistic plan.
 NFTs are not just profile pictures.
 Support NFTs with utility.

-Support Wild Animals and Musicians.
+Support **Independent Wild Musicians & Animals**

 Join us on a path to a sustainable future.
 Together we will decide what this future will be.